RedStoneMango/MangoPlayer/IDEAS.md

 - [ ] **Identify yt-dlp search results more reliably**

   Use the `--print` option to prefix yt-dlp's YouTube search results more reliably.
-This helps distinguishing between warning messages and actual search output while searching YouTube.
+This helps to distinguish between warning messages and actual search output while searching YouTube.